 NagasakiJET's Hello English Picture Dictionary

 Nagasaki's JET ALT community put together a nice pdf picture dictionary with great illustrations and material separated by grade.
-The best part about this is that it's made specifically for Elementary grades 1-4, the four grades of school that do not have compulsory English education.
-Because it's not compulsory, there is no official curriculum for these grades and thus ALTs are generally on their own when planning lessons for these classes.
+The best part about this is that it's made specifically for Elementary grades 1–4, the four grades of school that do not have compulsory English education.
+Because it's not compulsory, there is no official curriculum for these grades and thus ALTs are generally on their own when planning lessons.
 Thankfully there ALTs like the ones in Nagasaki that pull together to create resources for the rest of us.

 Resources from Japan ALTs

 Your fellow JETs do offer a lot of help, as evidenced above.
 But JET ALTs are actually just part of the larger Japanese ALT community in Japan.
 And this community, both JET and non-JET alike, have created a wealth of independent websites to help you plan better lessons and become a more engaging teacher.